aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/hyperlink/_index.md

 ### getScreenTip() {#getScreenTip--}

+<b>@deprecated.</b> Please use the 'screenTip' property instead.
 Returns or sets the ScreenTip text for the specified hyperlink.

 ```javascript
 getScreenTip() : string;